awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 **Step 2:** Create a hosts file that has the private IPs of every node in the cluster.
 Place the private IP of the master node last in the list.
 That way you can keep track of it.
 When removing nodes, you never want to remove the master accidentally.
+Also, note that you should not remove these hosts, as these are base hosts required for running training.
+You can only remove nodes which were added after training started.

 Save it in your master node's home directory.
 It will look something like this: